disarm-platform/config-faas-cluster/README.md

 ## Monitoring
 1. For monitoring, add the datadog agent from the portainer templates with an API key from [this](https://app.datadoghq.com/account/settings#api) page of the datadog website
+1. Optionally, add the Portainer Agent stack from the _app templates_, to help Portainer see what's happening on all nodes in the cluster.